Santuario Mártires de Cristo Rey light rail station

-Santuario Mártires de Cristo Rey (formerly Tesoro) is the nineteenth station from north to south, and the second in the opposite direction, of Line 1 of the Sistema de Tren Eléctrico Urbano in Guadalajara, Mexico.
+Santuario Mártires de Cristo Rey (formerly Tesoro) is the nineteenth station from north to south, and the second in the opposite direction, of Line 1 of the Sistema de Tren Eléctrico Urbano in Guadalajara, Jalisco.
 It is also one of the stations that make up the southern overground section that runs along Avenida Cristóbal Colón.

-It takes its name from the Santuario de los Mártires ("Sanctuary of the Martyrs") built on top of Cerro del Tesoro near the station.
+It takes its name from the Santuario de los Mártires de Cristo Rey ("Sanctuary of the Martyrs") built on top of Cerro del Tesoro near the station.
 Its logo is a stylized image of the controversial temple with its monumental dome highlighted by a cross.

 It serves the Nueva España, Balcones de Santa María and Fraccionamiento Cerro del Tesoro neighborhoods.